The ISR Lesson Experience:

 ISR Lessons are available to infants and young children 6 months – 6 years old.
 I do teach older children based on their aquatic history, please inquire.
 Our safe and effective lessons are customized to your child and taught one-on-one.
 We do not offer group lessons.
 Your child’s lesson experience will be unique and the safest possible lesson.
 The instructor’s attention will be focused on your child only throughout the lesson period.

 Lessons are no more than 10 minutes a day, 5 days a week.
 In order to master these self-rescue skills, the enrollment period is typically 6 weeks or approximately 30 lessons.
-Children learning just the float sequence typically take 4 weeks or 20 lessons.
 Once in a while, an extra week of lessons is needed. **Each child is different and could require more or less time to acquire these skills.

 Your Certified ISR Instructor will provide instruction to your child that emphasizes developmentally appropriate skills training, assessment of any health considerations, ongoing program evaluations, and parent education.

-After the initial lesson experience is complete, ISR recommends that every child participates in 1 to 3 weeks of refresher lessons every 6 months to a year.
-Most students are good with 2 weeks if coming back yearly.
+After the initial lesson experience is complete, ISR recommends that every child participates in 2-3 weeks of refresher lessons every 6 months to a year.
 This will enable your child to learn how to adjust their swimming and floating skills to their continually growing and developing bodies.
 If you are in a year-round swimming location, 1-2 lessons per month is recommended.